Frequently Asked Questions

-Instructors do not have to grant retroactive modification requests from students.
+Instructors do not have to grant retroactive requests from students.

-Instructors determine policies about make-up work, missed quizzes or exams.
-The instructors have the right to hold to their academic standards and are not required to lower or modify essential course elements to provide modifications to students with disabilities.
+Instructors determine policies about make-up work and missed quizzes or exams.
+The instructors have the right to hold to their academic standards and are not required to lower or modify essential course elements in order to provide accommodations to students with disabilities.

 Discussion between the instructor and the student is essential.
-Disability Services coordinators are available to participate in such discussions.
+Please contact the student's DSS coordinator for questions.

 What do instructors do when a student asks for a note-taker in class?

-An example of the announcement is: “A student with a disability is looking for a volunteer note-taker in this class.
+An example of the announcement is: “A student is looking for a volunteer note-taker in this class.
 The note-taker will receive a stipend of $30 in UMoney per semester from Disability Services.
 Please see me after class for more information.”

 How do instructors or departments request Sign Language interpreting or captioning services?